Jollywatt/typst-fletcher/documentation.typ

 ]

 While grid points are always at integer coordinates, nodes can also have *fractional coordinates*.
-A node between grid points still causes the neighboring rows and columns to grow to accomodate its size, but only partially, depending on proximity.
+A node between grid points still causes the neighbouring rows and columns to grow to accommodate its size, but only partially, depending on proximity.

 #stack(
 	dir: ltr,